 Promote upselling & cross-selling

 In the travel sector, upselling and cross-selling are key conversion rate optimisation strategies.
-This involves promoting add-ons and extras such as travel insurance, car rental, and airport transfers.
+This involves promoting Optional and extras such as travel insurance, car rental, and airport transfers.
 If you can successfully upsell or cross-sell to visitors, you'll see a significant increase in your conversion rate.

 Integrate chat tools